iceypanda/recipes/0-README.md

 ---

 ## Ingredients
+- In order they are added then in order of amount
 - Ingredients within `em` tags
 - `buy` class on `li` or `span`
 - Include 1 as quantity for tins